emmt/ConjugateGradient.jl/README.md

 problems of the same size and type).

-The implemented algorithm is very flexible in the type of variables and operators of the problem and has a number of possible criteria for stopping the iterations.
+The implemented algorithm is very flexible in the type of variables and operators of the problem and implements a number of possible criteria for stopping the iterations.

 ## Installation